bglarkin/tgr_fun/fungal_ecology.md

 | \+ gf_index |   1 | 5.743226 | 3.110430 |   5e-04 |
 | \+ OM       |   1 | 4.251623 | 2.507259 |   3e-03 |

-Based on permutation tests with n=1999 permutations,

-After accounting for inter-site pairwise distance as a covariate, the model shows a significant correlation between the site ordination on fungal communities and the selected explanatory variables (p\<0.001).
+Based on permutation tests with n=1999 permutations, after accounting for inter-site pairwise distance as a covariate, the model shows a significant correlation between the site ordination on fungal communities and the selected explanatory variables (p\<0.001).
 The first two constrained axes are also significant (p\<0.001, p\<0.02).
 The selected variables explain $R^{2}_{\text{Adj}}$=35.1% of the community variation.
 Selected explanatory variables are pH and the grass-forb index; see table for individual p values and statistics.

 ### AMF constrained figure